 Danermark et al (2002) call this stage 'analytical resolution'.
-In this project, it involved unpacking the various components, aspects and dimensions of CHE: For example, establishing the analytical distinction of the different strata, i.e. structural (cultural166) and agential as well as macro, micro, meso.
+In this project, it involved unpacking the various components, aspects and dimensions of CHE: For example, establishing the analytical distinction of the different strata, i.e. structural (cultural 166) and agential as well as macro, micro, meso.
 Examples of the latter include:

-- for macro: neoliberalism; increasing globalisation; 'Occupy' and other social movements including mindfulness; rise of the 'psy-sciences'; fiscally conservative policies; increasing regulation; and technology; - for meso: state and institutional policies; HR and marketing; accreditation and regulatory bodies; resource constraints and financial processes; academic disciplines; state and private HE institutions; religious churches/institutions; the CHE movement; associational communities like ACHME, and Mind and Life; and - the micro: local level individual and collective action; individual institutional events; agentive action and the inner conversations through which concerns are discerned, deliberated, and dedicated; human inter-relationality with the three orders (natural, practical and social (Archer, 2000, 2003).
+for macro: neoliberalism; increasing globalisation; 'Occupy' and other social movements including mindfulness; rise of the 'psy-sciences'; fiscally conservative policies; increasing regulation; and technology;

+for meso: state and institutional policies; HR and marketing; accreditation and regulatory bodies; resource constraints and financial processes; academic disciplines; state and private HE institutions; religious churches/institutions; the CHE movement; associational communities like ACHME, and Mind and Life; and the micro: local level individual and collective action; individual institutional events; agentive action and the inner conversations through which concerns are discerned, deliberated, and dedicated; human inter-relationality with the three orders (natural, practical and social research participants (only North American based), use of the Internal Conversation (via in-depth interviews), and prioritising CHE 167.

+(Archer, 2000, 2003).
 Figures 5.1 and 6.2 elaborate upon this initial exploration.

-This stage also involves the stage-setting for the limits and delimits for the study including the 6-7 research participants (only North American based), use of the Internal Conversation (via in-depth interviews), and prioritising CHE167.
+This stage also involves the stage-setting for the limits and delimits for the study including the 6-7